belazr/EasyWinHax/README.md

 The library provides a collection of structures and function types used by the windows operating system that are not or just partially declared in the "Windows.h" header.
 See the "undocWinTypes.h" header.
 ### Drawing from hooks
 The library provides an Engine class that can be used to draw geometric shapes and text within a graphics API hook via the IBackend interfaces.
-Currently there are implementations of the IBackend interface for DirectX 10, DirectX 11 and DirectX 12 to draw from a Present hook, for DirectX 9 to draw from an EndScene hook, for OpenGL 2 to draw from a wglSwapBuffers hook and for Vulkan to draw from a vkQueuePresentKHR hook.
+Currently there are implementations of the IBackend interface for DirectX 9, DirectX 10, DirectX 11 and DirectX 12 to draw from a Present hook, for OpenGL 2 to draw from a wglSwapBuffers hook and for Vulkan to draw from a vkQueuePresentKHR hook.
 Text rendering is done via a font atlas texture.
 See the headers in the "draw" folder for further documentation.
 ### Examples